il manifesto is an Italian national daily newspaper.

 Our postal address is via Angelo Bargoni 8, 00153, Rome, Italy.

-“Despite critics from political opponents on its contents, il manifesto is regarded almost unanimously as a notable example of creative and clever journalism”.Wikipedia
+[do action=”quote” autore=”Wikipedia”]“Despite critics from political opponents on its contents, il manifesto is regarded almost unanimously as a notable example of creative and clever journalism”.[/do]

 We are based in Rome (Italy), where we have about 45 employees.
 We also have regular correspondents from New York, Los Angeles, Cairo, Athens, Paris, Jerusalem, London, Madrid, Barcelona, Beijing, Mumbai, Milan, Naples, Florence, Turin and Palermo.

 - daily newspaper (16 pages from Tuesday to Sunday)